etienneburdet/aides-covid/README.md

 ```bash
 now
 ```
+In the command prompt, replace `npm run build` by `nuxt generate` as a build command when given the opportunity (you can change that from your dashboard)
 ### Netlify
+Exemple:
+* Select your related Github repo from the Netlify dashboard
+* Branch: master
+* Build folder: `dist`
+* Deploy command: `nuxt generate`
 ### Github pages
 Generate the static site in dist folder and push subtree to branch gh-pages:
 ```bash